cassi-dev/cassi-dev/README.md

 <h3 align="left">Who am I?</h3>
-<p align="left">I'm Cassian, I'm 17 years old and I like to develop web applications and I'm interested in cybersecurity and hacking on the side.</p>
+<p align="left">I'm Cassian, I'm 17 years old and I like to develop web applications and I'm very interested in cybersecurity and hacking on the side.</p>

 <h3 align="left">How you can reach me?</h3>
 <p align="left"><a href="mailto:cassian.chroboczek05@gmail.com" target="blank">E-Mail</a></p>